mbreinhold/ojweb-generate/README.md

 The `Makefile` in this repository generates HTML files and other assets for a subtree of the `openjdk.java.net` web site.

-To use it to preview a local clone of a documentation repository, clone this repository into your local repository and then run its `Makefile`:
+The easiest way to preview a local documentation repository is to clone this repository into your local repository and create a simple `Makefile` in that repository:

-    $ cd <docs-repo>
-    $ git clone <URL>/ojweb-generate.git
+    all preview clean:
-    $ make -f ojweb-generate/Makefile
+            $(MAKE) -f ojweb-generate/Makefile $@

+    update:
+            git -C ojweb-generate pull --ff-only

+    .PHONY: all preview clean update

-The `Makefile` will write its output into `$BUILD`, or into `./build` if the `BUILD` environment variable is not set.
+Then running `make` in that repository will format the source files into the `./build` directory, or to `$BUILD` if the `BUILD` environment variable is set.

 This repository includes a tiny web server which you can use to preview the generated files locally:

-    $ make -f ojweb-generate/Makefile preview
+    $ make preview

 Then point your browser at `http://localhost:8081/`.